All Episodes

 And I'll tell you a really interesting thing.

-There's a man called Dee Hawke, who was the founder of VESA, you know, the charge cards?
+There's a man called D. Hawk, who was the founder of VSAP.

 Yes.

-He makes the point that one of the greatest human problems is the way we are organized.
+He makes the point that he's one of the greatest human problems is the way we are organized.

-Our organizational structures are command and control.
+Our organizational structures, our command and control.

-They are bureaucratic and hierarchical, and they are causing the destruction of the environment and the destruction of Really human well-being.
+They are bureaucratic and hierarchical, and they are causing the destruction of the environment and the destruction of really human well-being.

-And I'm working with him on a couple of projects.
+and I'm working with him on a couple of projects.

 He's structuring it in so that power does not get centralized.

-Now, there's a big movement afoot at re-patterning organizations.
+Now, there's a big movement afoot at repatterning organizations.

 There's entrepreneurship, there's participatory management, and they're finding that when people are not controlled, but when they become more self-empowered, everything improves.

-So, I forget what my point is.
+So I forget what my point is.

 I forget what your question was.

-Well, it was about this economic thing.
+Well, it was about this economic.

-So, I think that the New World Order is not an order imposed on us, but it's a deeper democracy.
+So I think that the New World Order is not an order imposed on us, but it's a deeper democracy which allows us to be more self-organizing and creative.

 All right.